robocorp/example-using-vault/README.md

    -  The values can be anything as they are only logged by the example implementation.

-> NOTE: This example needs some manual configuration steps.
-You can find the full tutorial and instructions on [Robocorp's documentation site](https://robocorp.com/docs/development-guide/variables-and-secrets/vault).
+> You can find the full tutorial and instructions on Robocorp Vault on the [documentation site](https://robocorp.com/docs/development-guide/variables-and-secrets/vault).